sdiehl/wiwinwlh/tutorial.md

-Haskell threads are extremely cheap to spawn, using only 1.5KB of RAM depending on the platform and are much cheaper than a pthread in C. Calling forkIO 10<sup>6</sup> times completes just short of a 1s.
+Haskell threads are extremely cheap to spawn, using only 1.5KB of RAM depending on the platform and are much cheaper than a pthread in C. Calling forkIO 10<sup>6</sup> times completes just short of 1s.
 Additionally, functional purity in Haskell also guarantees that a thread can almost always be terminated even in the middle of a computation without concern.